dnllvrvz/dnllvrvz.github.io/_posts/2019-02-28-complexvitae.md

 not intermediated by institutions (call me a free-learner/researcher/practitioner/lancer), and I try to live out my interests and the theories I study.
 What this means?
-Well, the answers to this question are constantly changing, given that I have really been engaging with a varied of different activities, travels, studies, and so on.
+Well, the answers to this question are constantly changing, given that I have really been engaging with a varied of different activities, travels, studies, and so on.</p>

 <h3>Reference</h3>

-I think that this informal "reference" from <a href="https://scholar.google.com/citations?user=bbdc3vkAAAAJ&hl=en">Dr. Michael Zargham</a> exemplifies what I'm trying to say:
+<p>I think that this informal "reference" from <a href="https://scholar.google.com/citations?user=bbdc3vkAAAAJ&hl=en">Dr. Michael Zargham</a> exemplifies what I'm trying to say:</p>

 ![reference](/assets/images/reference.png){: class="bigger-image" }
 <figcaption class="caption">Screen Shot 2019-04-10 at 11.55.17 AM</figcaption>